-Primary Care Services: Primary Care Services includes Primary Mental Health Services and IAPT in the current structure within the Trust.
+Primary Care Services: Primary Care Services include Primary Mental Health Services and IAPT in the current structure within the Trust.
+Other Trust services are also regarded as being Primary care focussed and these are outlined in Appendix D

 Choice and Partnership Approach (CAPA): Choice and Partnership Approach (CAPA): the Choice and Partnership Approach (CAPA) is a nationally recognised child mental health clinical system which ensures services are delivered in collaboration with children, young people and their parents/carers.
 CAPA defines the initial assessment process according to specific terminology: Choice' and 'Partnership' assessments: